top of page

 Blood work is also critical in evaluating your nutritional health.
 Tests can uncover deficiencies or excesses in vital vitamins and minerals, such as vitamin D, iron, and vitamin B12.

-A study conducted by the National Institutes of Health found that about 42% of American adults are vitamin D deficient, which can lead to bone loss and other health issues.
+A study conducted by the National Institutes of Health found that about 42% of American adults are vitamin D deficient.
+This deficiency can lead to bone loss and other health issues.
 Identifying such deficiencies through blood tests enables you to make informed dietary choices.
 Seeking help from a dietitian can further enhance your nutrition and prevent health problems related to nutrient imbalances.

 Understanding Risk Factors